nicksstapleton/blog/_posts/2025-01-10-logos-buyers-guide.md

 <figure style="width: 250px" class="align-right">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/2025LogosLibraryDiamond.jpg" alt="">
 </figure>
-If I had to pick one library, this is one is my favorite.
+If I had to pick one library, this one is my favorite.
 It's the ideal library for those pursuing advanced exegesis, offering access to top-tier commentaries and biblical reference works.
 Some of my personal favorites in this library include the _Pillar New Testament Commentary_ and _New International Commentary on the Old and New Testament_ series, as well as the invaluable _Exegetical Guide to the Greek New Testament_.
 If you're committed to deep, scholarly study, this library has you covered.

 - **Pillar New Testament Commentary (17 vols.):** A respected series providing thorough exegesis and practical application for each New Testament book.
 - **Exegetical Guide to the Greek New Testament (14 vols.):** Offers linguistic and grammatical analysis of the Greek New Testament for accurate interpretation.